Classic Meets Contemporary

 Built in 1826 on its own ‘island’ in the heart of the capital, One Marylebone opened its doors as a hire space in 2008 and quickly rose to become one of the leading unique venues of London.

 Beautifully refurbished to the original designs of Sir John Soane, the Grade I listed venue boasts two exclusive hireable spaces plus landscaped garden, moments from Regents Park.
 The grandeur of One Marylebone has attracted blue-chip brands from a variety of industries with a focus on fashion, beauty and the arts.
-Hosting a range of events from Christmas parties, exhibition space, charity events, corporate events, engagement parties and weddings, the possibilities are endless at this unique venue.
+This unique central London venue offers endless possibilities to host a huge range of events from Christmas parties, exhibition space, charity events, corporate events, engagement parties and weddings.

 One Marylebone, formally Holy Trinity Church, was built in 1826-28 to the designs of Sir John Soane to celebrate the defeat of Napoleon.
 Soane (1753 –1837) was arguably England’s finest architect in the Neo-Classical style.